How often do you use Ancestry.com‘s card catalog feature?

 You (I!) might be.
 How do we find what other records might exist?

 For you Ancestry.com users, the card catalog comes to the rescue!
+It’s an amazing genealogy tool for your toolbox.

 When you search the card catalog, remember you are not searching for your specific ancestor.
 You are searching for records collections that could potentially have information on your ancestor.